 “I don’t think the communal experience of a Squid Game or Inventing Anna can match anything near the cultural experiences of decades past,” Billings said.
 “This is not to say that some of the most prominent streaming shows are failing to draw mass audiences, but they’re doing so in dramatically different manners.”

-If we could sample three people who have each recently seen and liked a program like Inventing Anna, he said, perhaps one of those viewers binged the entire series during its opening weekend; another completed it a few weeks later; and a third viewer is still working toward the series conclusion.
+If we could sample three people who have each recently seen and liked a program like Inventing Anna, he said, perhaps one of those viewers binged the entire series during its opening weekend.
+Another completed it a few weeks later.
+A third viewer is still working toward the series conclusion.

 “The content is the same, but the pace in which it is consumed still is rarely matched,” Billings said.
 “We’ve traded common cultural touchstones for niche gratification.
 That’s not necessarily to be applauded or lamented, but rather is a function of vast choice and the ease with which we can find content to consume now.”